AdrianLundell/ldpc-investigation-master-thesis/python-files/compute_dmc/README.md

     SIGMA2   : Variance of the second noise distribution CAPACITY : The capacity of the channel

+The output is useable both for the density-evolution files and the modified Aff3ct-library.

 ## SOURCES:
 Channel Coding for Nonvolatile Memory Technologies: Theoretical Advances and Practical Considerations: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7920318